Cleaning Your Ears

 Cleaning Your Ears Safely

-Standard steps for cleaning your ears should focus on the external portion of the ear.
+Standard steps for cleaning your ears should focus on the external portion, or pinna, of the ear.
 Using soap and a washcloth, gently clean behind the earlobe to remove dirt and oil, and do the same for the outermost portion of the earlobe.
 Use a towel to dry the outer ear thoroughly.
-Often, the wax may work itself out of the ear with patience.
+Healthcare and hearing professionals advise against using anything such as cotton swabs or your finger to clean inside the ear canal.

 Clogged Ears and Earwax Buildup